Me Entrego a Ti: Background and release

 "Me Entrego a Ti" was written by Soraya and produced by Áureo Baqueiro.
-Is a song recorded by American duo Ha*Ash from her second studio album "Mundos Opuestos" (2005) and then recorded live for his live album deluxe Primera Fila: Hecho Realidad in 2016.
+It is a song recorded by American duo Ha*Ash from her second studio album "Mundos Opuestos" (2005) and then recorded live for his live album deluxe Primera Fila: Hecho Realidad in 2016.
 It was released as the second single from the album on November 27, 2005, by Sony Music Entertainment.

 Commercial performance

 The track peaked at number 15 in the Latin Pop Songs charts in the United States.
 In Mexico, the song peaked at number 4 in the Monitor Latino.

 Music video

 A music video for "Me Entrego a Ti" was released in November, 2005.
-Was published on her YouTube channel on October 25, 2009.
+It was published on her YouTube channel on October 25, 2009.
 It was directed by David Ruiz.
 As of October 2019, the video has over 44 million views on YouTube.

 The second music video for "Me Entrego a Ti", recorded live for the live album Primera Fila: Hecho Realidad, was released on May 18, 2015.
 It was directed by Nahuel Lerena.
 The video was filmed in Lake Charles, Louisiana.
 As of October 2019, the video has over 16 million views on YouTube.

 The third video for "Me Entrego a Ti", recorded live for the live album Ha*Ash: En Vivo, was released on December 6, 2019.
 The video was filmed in Auditorio Nacional, Mexico City.